smtsarial/smtsarial/README.md

-Hi 👋 My name is Samet Sarıal
+Hi 👋 My name is Samet
 =============================

 * 🌍  I'm based in Turkey